alessandrozuccotti/starter-academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's graduate in Theoretical Physics
+role: MSc in Theoretical Physics

 # Organizations/Affiliations to show in About widget
 organizations: